-One key difference between Webex Teams Bots and regular users is that, in group rooms, bots only have access to messages in which they are mentioned.
+One key difference between Webex Bots and regular users is that, in group spaces, bots only have access to messages in which they are mentioned.
 This means that

-messages:created webhooks only fire when the bot is mentioned in a room.
+messages:created webhooks only fire when the bot is mentioned in a space.

 Also, listing messages requires that you specify a special

 There are several bot frameworks that can greatly simplify the bot development process by abstracting away the low-level communications with the Webex REST API, such as creating and sending API requests and configuring webhooks.
 Instead, you can focus on the building the interaction and business logic of your bot.